Lateral Collateral Ligament (LCL) Knee Injury Pain Management Doctors NYC

 Get the LCL Relief You Need

 At Manhattan Pain and Sports Associates you’ll get the knee pain management and care you need to reduce or eliminate your acute or chronic knee pain.
 Because when you’re in pain — whether it’s from an accident, age or ailment — you want relief.
-And appropriate and targeted treatment starts with a proper LCL diagnosis.
+And appropriate and targeted LCL tear or injury treatment starts with a proper LCL diagnosis.

 Your NYC pain management doctor’s goal is to get you back to your normal routine with minimal downtime.
 After your diagnosis is confirmed, your doctor begins your treatment plan with the most conservative pain relief treatment.
 You’ll always receive non-invasive pain relief before your doctor turns to more invasive procedures like surgery.